shaiguitar/haml-i18n-extractor/README.md

 ## Feedback

-Can use github issues to address any concern you have, or simply email me, with the contact info here: [http://shairosenfeld.com/](http://shairosenfeld.com/)
+Can use github issues to address any concern you have, or simply email me, with the contact info here: [http://shairosenfeld.com/](http://shairosenfeld.com/).
+You may find me on freenode #haml-i18n-extractor although I don't check it that often.
+Also on twitter you can find me with the same username as my GH one.

 ## Contributing